A buyers' guide to Electric RC Radio Controlled Cars

 So, what do you need?
 Usually to get a RC Car going you needs the following.

 Be it built or in kit form, the car is the "bare-bones" of the RC Car.
-Check what is included with the kit.
+Check what is included with the kit as some kits come with every thing you need to get started but most require you to buy additional equipment to get started.

 How you will control the vehicle.
 This will usually include a transmitter, receiver, and occasionally servos.
 You can see here Wonderland Models range of transmitter packages from leading companies like Carson.
 Almost all cars will require at least 1 servo to control the steering of the vehicle, so make sure that your radio package includes one.
 If it doesn't, you could use something like the Carson CS-3 or Hitec HS-322HD.

 There are a great many battery chargers available these days, and which one will suit your purposes is often a bit hard to figure out.
-If you are just starting out and using the standard NiMh type of batteries that are meant for RC Cars, then you can get away with something like the basic Ansmann Powerjack 6-8 Charger which will charge a 2000mAh NiMh battery overnight (6-8 hours).
-The Ansmann Delta 3 Fast Charger will charge the same capacity battery in about 20-30mins, and is often worth the extra money.
+If you are just starting out and using the standard NiMh type of batteries that are meant for RC Cars, then you can get away with something like the basic Ansmann Powerjack 6-8 Charger which will charge a 2400mAh NiMh battery overnight (6-8 hours).
+Etronix powerpal peak battery charger will charge the same capacity battery in about 20-30mins, and is very much worth the extra money.

-View our full range of RC Car Battery Chargers »
+View our full range of RC Car Battery Chargers here.

 Motors and Speed Controllers